 From the time of Baden-Powell, there have been arrangements for young people who wanted to continue after their time in the Scout Section, and in 1967, Venture Scouts were formed from existing senior Scout and Rover Scout Sections.

-During the late 1990s we decided that, to meet the changing needs of young people, there should be two sections for the over 14s: Explorer Scouts for the 14 to 18 year olds, and the Scout Network for 18 to 25s.
+During the late 1990s it was decided that, to meet the changing needs of young people, there should be two sections for the over 14s: Explorer Scouts for the 14 to 18 year olds, and the Scout Network for 18 to 25s.

 Scout Network allows 18 to 25 year-olds who have an interest in both Scouting and their own personal development, and ultimately want to have fun, the opportunity to do so.